HugoBlocks/hugo-theme-zeno/README.md

 ## Todo

-- [ ] i18n the categories and tags
+- [ ] Add a subscribe form in the Blog.